 During the summer and spring season in Toronto, ants come out in their groves from their hiding places.
 Common types of ants found in Toronto include the Carpenter ant (Camponotus), pharaohs ants (Monomorium pharaonis), pavement ants (Tetramoriumaespitum) and fire ants (Myrmica Rubra).

 Foods that can attract ants to your home include starchy, sugary and protein foods, animal, and plant matters.
 Body care products, leftovers, and garbage cans also attract ants into your homes.
-Their usual entry points could include tiny cracks, openings around your vents, insulation system, doors, and windows.
+Their usual entry points could include tiny cracks, openings around your vents, insulation systems, doors, and windows.

 Health Implications of Ants